Western Sydney Leadership Dialogue

-Western Sydney Leadership Dialogue is a not-for-profit organization based in Sydney, Australia.
+Western Sydney Leadership Dialogue is a not-for-profit organisation based in Sydney, Australia.
 It advocates the needs of the Western Sydney region by facilitating communication between Sydney's key opinion leaders in education, government and the wider community.
-The Dialogue works closely with organizations including the Western Sydney Business Chamber, Western Sydney Community Forum, Western Sydney University (WSU) and various state and local government groups.
+The Dialogue works closely with organisations including the Western Sydney Business Chamber, Western Sydney Community Forum, Western Sydney University (WSU) and various state and local government groups.

 Background

 The Western Sydney Leadership Dialogue was founded by Christopher Brown, AM, and launched in 2015 by Mike Baird, who was the New South Wales premier at the time.
 Since then, the Regional Advocacy has focused on creating discussion between key stakeholders about current issues affecting Sydney's west.
-Dialogue has worked closely with government and has released various reports on key issues with a view to facilitating political, academic and cultural discussion.
+The Dialogue has worked closely with government and has released various reports on key issues with a view to facilitating political, academic and cultural discussion.

 Patrons

 Christopher Brown AM (member of the WSU Board of Trustees) is both founder and chairman of the Western Sydney Leadership Dialogue.
 Adam Leto is the executive director.